reposense/RepoSense/docs/DeveloperGuide.md

    * For `Class count to use import with '*'` and `Names count to use static import with '*'`: Set to `999` to prevent IntelliJ from contracting the import statements
    * For `Import Layout`: The order is `import static all other imports`, `import java.*`, `import javax.*`, `import org.*`, `import com.*`, `import all other imports`.
 Add a ``<blank line>`` between each `import`.

-Optionally, you can follow the [Using Checkstyle](UsingCheckstyle.md) document to configure Intellij to check style-compliance as you write code.
+Optionally, you can follow the [Using Checkstyle](UsingCheckstyle.md) document to configure *Intellij* to check-style compliance as you write code.

 ### Before writing code
-1. Do check out our [process guide](../docs/Process.md) before start making changes.
+1. Do check out our [process guide](../docs/Process.md) before submitting any PR with your changes.

 ## Architecture